The beginner’s guide to Slack eDiscovery

 Owners have the highest level of permissions.
 There can be multiple owners within a workspace, however, the “primary owner” is the only one that can delete a workspace or transfer it to another owner.

-There can be multiple admins within a workspace and they have the second-highest level of permissions.
-Admins can invite or delete members, moderate channels, and maintain general administrative tasks.
+Admins have the second-highest level of permissions.
+There can be multiple admins within a workspace, and each can invite or delete members, moderate channels, and maintain general administrative tasks.

 Members include every other person in your organization that joins your workspace.
-They have access to all public channels as well as the ability to create them and can use Slack to communicate and collaborate.
+They have access to all public channels as well as the ability to create their own, and can use Slack to communicate and collaborate.

 These are users who do not have full access to public channels — only channels relevant to them.
 For example, if you hired a vendor or a consultant to work on a project, you might want to invite them to one or more channels as a guest temporarily.

-Understanding your company’s plan is critical for Slack eDiscovery purposes.
-Currently, Slack offers three different types of plans: Standard, Plus, and Enterprise Grid.
-Standard and Plus are designed for smaller to medium-sized companies, while Enterprise Grid is designed for larger or more complex organizations.
+Understanding your company’s plan is critical for Slack eDiscovery.
+Slack offers three different types of business plans: Pro, Business+, and Enterprise Grid.
+Pro and Business+ are designed for smaller to medium-sized companies, while Enterprise Grid is designed for larger organizations with a more complex structure.

 If you’re interested in learning more about their technical capabilities, head over to Slack’s pricing page.
 However, if you’re looking at these plans through a Slack eDiscovery lens, here’s an overview: